mattyowl/RSSMOSPipeline/README.md

     solution as the WCS stored in the header.

 ## Longslit mode

-As of May 2016, the pipeline will run on longslit data.
+The pipeline can also run on longslit data.
 The code detects object traces in each science frame, and creates "pseudo-slitlets" around each detected object.
 The processing steps are otherwise identical to those for MOS data.
 This might need some tweaking to allow the user to set detection thresholds manually (in which case, more command-line switches for this will be added).